Matthew Johnson

 Why This Project

-After five years working with independent authors, I kept hearing the same frustration:
+After five years working with independent authors, I heard the same frustration repeatedly:

-Their options were limiting.
-Most storefronts buried their brand identity under generic one-pager templates.
-Custom websites demanded $10K+ investments plus ongoing developer costs.
-E-commerce platforms required cobbling together confusing plugins and rising fees that ate into already thin margins.
+The existing options were missing key pieces.
+Generic storefronts buried authors' unique brand identities under one-size-fits-all templates.
+Custom websites required $10,000+ upfront investments plus ongoing developer fees.
+E-commerce platforms meant wrestling with confusing plugins and watching fees devour already slim margins.

 Bookish Boutique Logo